Primarily quasilocal fields and 1-dimensional abstract local class field theory: Galois cohomological interpretation of Theorem

 By a Demushkin pro-$p$-group, we mean a $p$-group of Demushkin type of degree $1$.
-Pro-$p$-groups $P$ of this kind and rank $r(P) \leq \aleph _{0}$ have been classified by Demushkin, Labute and Serre (cf. \cite{Lab1, Lab2} and further references there).
-When $r(P) = \aleph _{0}$, by the main results of \cite{MW1} and \cite{MW2}, $P$ has $s$-invariant equal to zero if and only if $P \cong {\mathcal G}(F (p)/F)$, for some field $F$.
-Hence, by applying Lemma 3.5 of \cite{Ch4} (in a modified form adjusted to the case singled out by \cite{MW2}, Proposition~3.1 (iii)), and arguing as in the proof of (5.2), one supplements these results as follows:
+Demushkin pro-$p$-groups of rank $r(P) \leq \aleph _{0}$ have been classified by Demushkin, Labute and Serre (cf. \cite{Lab1, Lab2} and further references there).
+When $r(P) = \aleph _{0}$, by \cite{MW1} and \cite{MW2}, $P$ has $s$-invariant zero if and only if $P \cong {\mathcal G}(F (p)/F)$, for some field $F$.
+Hence, by applying Lemma~3.5 of \cite{Ch4} (in a modified form adjusted to the case singled out by \cite{MW2}, Proposition~3.1 (iii)), and arguing as in the proof of (5.2), one supplements it as follows:

-(5.3) For each sequence $G _{p}\colon \ p \in \overline P$, of Demushkin pro-$p$-groups of rank $\aleph _{0}$ and $s$-invariant zero, there exists a field $E$ such that $\mathcal{G}(E (p)/E)$ and the Sylow pro-$p$-subgroups of $\mathcal{G} _{E}$ are isomorphic to $G _{p}$ when $p$ ranges over $\overline P$.
+(5.3) For each sequence $G _{p}\colon \ p \in \mathbb P$, of Demushkin pro-$p$-groups of rank $\aleph _{0}$ and $s$-invariant zero, there exists a field $E$ such that $\mathcal{G}(E (p)/E)$ and the Sylow pro-$p$-subgroups of $\mathcal{G} _{E}$ are isomorphic to $G _{p}$ when $p$ ranges over $\mathbb P$.

-At the end of this Section, we show that the inequality $d \geq \aleph _{0}$ in (5.2) is essential.
-This result is a special case of \cite{Ku}, Corollary 2 (see also \cite{LLMS}, Sects.
+Next we show that the inequality $d \geq \aleph _{0}$ in (5.2) is essential.
+This result is a special case of \cite{Ku}, Corollary~5 (see also \cite{LLMS}, Sects.
 1 and 2).
-For convenience of the reader, we present it here with a short proof based on Theorem 3.1 and Proposition 5.1.
+For convenience of the reader, we present it here with a short proof based on Theorem \ref{theo3.1} and Proposition \ref{prop5.1}.

 \begin{coro} Let $E$ be a field containing a primitive $p$-th root of unity, for some $p \in P(E)$, and with $\mathcal{G}(E (p)/E)$ a $p$-group of Demushkin type of finite rank $r(p)$.
 Then $\mathcal{G}(E (p)/E)$ is a Demushkin group or a free pro-$p$-group. \end{coro}